 More often than not, low doses of Kratom result in a mild sensation of increased energy, sociability, and alertness rather than sedation.
 On the other hand, higher doses are commonly used as a muscle relaxer to treat physical pain and to help an individual feel more sleepy.

 Higher doses of Kratom alkaloids help treat psychological ailments, such as an elevated sense of anxiety.
-But it is important to note that high quantities of Kratom alkaloids can produce uncomfortable side effects which is why it is so important to understand consumption limits.
+But it is important to note that high quantities of Kratom alkaloids can produce uncomfortable side effects which is why it is so important to understand consumption limits and dose responsibly.

 How Do Kratom Alkaloids Help People?

 There are countless reasons why a person might choose to consume Kratom, but the following are just some of the reasons why people today rely on the powerful alkaloids in Kratom:

 - Suppressing physical pain

 - Reducing attention deficit hyperactivity disorder (ADHD) symptoms